Our Strategy

 At Liminal, we have developed a strategy to build a broader portfolio of novel small molecule compounds over time and explore opportunities for collaboration in our small molecule development programs.

-Our Small Molecule Pipeline
+Our Small Molecule Pipeline Targeting GPCRs

 Advancing the clinical development of our small molecule pipeline candidates

-Our goal is to leverage our drug discovery platform and to develop distinctive novel small molecule therapeutics to treat the complex biology of inflammatory, metabolic and fibrotic disease to address significant unmet needs.
+Our goal is to leverage our drug discovery platform and to develop distinctive novel small molecule therapeutics to treat the complex biology of metabolic, inflammatory and fibrotic diseases to address a wide range of significant unmet needs.
+The key activities to achieve this goal include: